chasinglogic/python-book/lesson-3/conditionals.md

 y = 10

 if x >= y:
-	print("X is greater than or equal to y")
+	print("x is greater than or equal to y")

 if x < y:
-	print("X is less than y")
+	print("x is less than y")

 if x == y:
-	print("X and y have the same value.")
+	print("x and y have the same value.")
 ```

 Try to reason through this program before running it.
 Then I want you to modify